 - The "IMS voice over PS session supported indication" as defined in TS 23.060 [2] and TS 23.401 [27].

-- Whether the UE is expected to behave in a "Voice centric" or "Data Centric" way
+- Whether the UE is expected to behave in a "Voice centric" or "Data Centric" way.

 - UE capability of supporting IMS PS voice.

-- Indications the network may have provided to the UE in combined EPS/IMSI attach/TAU, e.g. "SMS-only" indication or "CSFB Not Preferred" indication as defined in TS 23.272 [30]
+- Indications the network may have provided to the UE in combined EPS/IMSI attach/TAU, e.g. "SMS-only" indication or "CSFB Not Preferred" indication as defined in TS 23.272 [30].

+- Indications the UE can override active access class barring mechanism for CSFB, mobile originated IMS voice or mobile originated IMS video as defined in TS 36.331 [29] and TS 22.011 [ab] for a UE using E-UTRAN.

 The service domain selection functionality will decide whether the call is serviced in the CS domain or the IMS.
 Service domain selection functionality may take into account for originating calls whether the user is roaming or not, user preferences, service subscription and operator policy.
 If the UE is configured for Voice over IMS, the service domain selection functionality should take the "IMS voice over PS session supported indication" into account and should only initiate IMS voice calls (with the voice bearer in the PS domain) using the RAT where the "IMS voice over PS session supported indication" applies and indicates support.
 The "IMS voice over PS session supported indication" applies to E-UTRAN when received in E-UTRAN, and applies to UTRAN when either received in GERAN or UTRAN.

 NOTE 1: When a UE, which obtains voice and/or SMS services using an EPS/IMSI registration via E-UTRAN, selects a non-3GPP access network and it can neither remain EPS/IMSI registered via E-UTRAN nor obtain voice and/or SMS services using the non-3GPP access network, then the UE attempts to select also GERAN/UTRAN and performs IMSI registration to obtain voice and/or SMS services.